8 Worst Gifts for Seniors (and What to Give Instead)

 We all have the best intentions when choosing a gift for someone.

-However, there are some items that may seem like great ideas on the surface, but after further thought, turn out to be some of the worst gifts for seniors.
+However, some items may seem like great ideas on the surface, but after further thought, turn out to be some of the worst gifts for seniors.

 These worst gifts could inadvertently harm their health, cause frustration or upset, or become household hazards.

-To help you avoid these pitfalls, we’ve rounded up the 8 worst gifts for seniors and share plenty of suggestions for what to give instead.
+To help you avoid these pitfalls, we’ve rounded up the eight worst gifts for seniors and shared plenty of suggestions for what to give instead.

 We help you focus on items that suit your older adult’s personality, preferences, lifestyle, and current abilities.

-Use this guide to steer away from presents that end up causing a problem and toward something that will bring your older adult joy.
+Use this guide to steer clear of presents that end up causing problems and toward something that will bring joy to your older adult.

 1. The latest tech gadget